jbgoon/rpiA/README.md

 ## What is this project?

-This project is an in-depth analysis of Ribose-5-phosphate isomerase, a nearly-universal enzyme.
+This project is an in-depth analysis of Ribose-5-phosphate isomerase, an enzyme essential to the PPP and Calvin Cycle.

 ## How is this project organized?